 And we found that pretty much all of our preconceived notions about Uzbekistan were way off.
 It’s a developing country so it’s quite cheap, but it’s also incredibly clean, orderly, and quiet.
 ATMs work fine (except in Khiva), getting money out at the right exchange rate is easy, and while there are police officers everywhere, they’ll never bother you.
 We even saw several tourists flying drones around with it seeming to bother the police at all.

 And it’s so safe and the people are amazingly friendly!
 The accommodations are a bit questionable but nothing you couldn’t handle.
-We did find a few things that are relevant to Uzbekistan toursism & travel in 2020 that would have been nice to know prior to arriving.
-We compiled our top 32 below.
-Enjoy!
+We did find a few things that are relevant to Uzbekistan tourism & travel in 2020 that would have been nice to know prior to arriving.
+We compiled our top 32 Uzbekistan travel tips below.

 Quick Navigation Links